SalmanShhh/C3Addon_UIDirector/Guide.md

 ### Step 2 - Create your layer structure

-In the C3 layer editor, create a **group layer** (e.g. `UI`) and put all your UI sublayers inside it:
+In the C3 layer editor, create a **group layer** and put all your UI sublayers inside it.
+Name it with a `!` prefix (e.g. `!UI`) so it sorts to the top of the layer panel and is immediately recognisable as the UI container:

 ```
-[Background]         ← untracked game layer, UIDirector ignores this
-[UI]                 ← group layer - this is your container
+[!UI]                ← group layer - this is your container (Global, sorts to top)
     [Tooltip]        ← will be registered as a tooltip
     [Confirm Dialog] ← will be registered as a popup
     [Pause Menu]     ← will be registered as a normal screen
     [Inventory]      ← will be registered as a normal screen
-    [HUD]            ← will be registered as a normal screen (non-modal)
+    [HUD]            ← will be registered as a normal screen (non-blocking)
     [Main Menu]      ← will be registered as a normal screen
+[Background]         ← untracked game layer, UIDirector ignores this
 [Game World]         ← untracked, UIDirector ignores this
 ```

-The order in the layer editor does not matter - UIDirector reorders sublayers automatically at runtime based on role.
+The order of sublayers inside the container does not matter - UIDirector reorders them automatically at runtime.

+> **Recommended:** In C3's layer panel, open `!UI`'s layer properties and enable **Global**.
+This makes the container and all its sublayers persist across layout changes.
+Paired with UIDirector's **Persist Across Layouts** property, your entire UI state - screens, navigation history, popups - carries over seamlessly when the game moves to a new layout.
+See §1 for a full explanation of how this works.

 ### Step 3 - Add the UIDirector object